JOJ0/discodos/sphinx/source/MANUAL.md

 `dsc -h`

-It contains four subcommands, namely: mix , suggest, import, search
+It contains several subcommands or further command groups.

 To execute a subcommand you would eg type: